ral-facilities/datagateway-api/README.md

 The unit test do not require an ICAT stack to be setup to run.
 The integration tests do require an ICAT stack.
 In order to cover all the code you will need to run both tests.

-To run the unit test use `nox -s unit_tests`, and to run the integration tests use `nox -s integration_tests` The repository contains a variety of tests, to test the functionality of the API works as intended, for convenience and quicker action runs these are additionally split into the unit and integration tests.
+To run the unit test use `poetry run pytest test/unit`, and to run the integration tests use `poetry run pytest test/integration`
+The repository contains a variety of tests, to test the functionality of the API works as intended, for convenience and quicker action runs these are additionally split into the unit and integration tests.
 The tests are split into 2 main sections: non Python ICAT specific (testing features such as the date handler) and Python ICAT